 As you can see, assisted stretching has many benefits.
 Doing it properly will help you improve your posture, breathing, pain levels, and mood.
 It even reduces stress and helps improve confidence!

 Think of what this could do for your day-to-day life!
-A few minutes each day doing assisted stretches can boost you in so many ways.
+A few minutes daily doing assisted stretches can boost you in many ways.

 Assisted stretching can help reduce inflammation by increasing blood flow and oxygenation to the tissues.
 This increased blood flow and oxygenation can help reduce the inflammation associated with injuries and other problems.
 Here are some of the ways assisted stretching helps reduce inflammation: